lagbolt/library/TechServices.md

 Looking back to my mind map, there are three goals in enhancing the catalog:
 * increasing catalog quality for better search results
 * enhancing the catalog to better support library programming
-* emhancing the catalog to better support the community
+* enhancing the catalog to better support the community

 One way or another, errors and omissions in the catalog mean that patrons will see incorrect results from a search.